Parveen Kumar

-Kumar co-founded and co-edited Kumar and Clark's Clinical Medicine, which is now in its 10th edition, a standard medical textbook which is used around the world.
+Kumar co-founded and co-edited Kumar and Clark's Clinical Medicine, which is now in its 10th edition, a standard medical textbook that is used around the world.
 She has also held several leadership roles in medical education.
-She set up the first MSc course in Gastroenterology in the UK, and continues to teach, lecture and examine medical students and doctors across the globe.
+She set up the first MSc course in Gastroenterology in the UK and continues to teach, lecture and examine medical students and doctors across the globe.
 Apart from medical education, she is also very interested in global health and set up the Global Health Initiative at the Royal Society of Medicine when she was President.

-Kumar was awarded DBE in 2017, CBE in 2000, the BMA Gold Medal in 2007, and was the first Asian Professional Woman of the year in 1999.
+Kumar was appointed DBE in 2017, having been appointed CBE in 2000, and was awarded the BMA Gold Medal in 2007.
+She was the first Asian Professional Woman of the Year in 1999.
 She also has several other honours and honorary degrees.

 Early life and education

-Born in Lahore (then British India), Kumar was initially educated in the famous Lawrence School Sanawar in India.
+Born in Lahore (then British India, now Pakistan), Kumar was initially educated in the famous The Lawrence School, Sanawar in India.
 Kumar moved to the United Kingdom and studied medicine at St Bartholomew's Hospital Medical College, then training as a gastroenterologist under Sir Anthony Dawson and Michael Clark.

 Career

 After qualifying, Kumar worked at St. Bartholomew's, Homerton University Hospital and the Royal London Hospital as a gastroenterologist.
 Specialising in small bowel diseases, such as coeliac disease, she was an elected member of the British Society of Gastroenterology's Council, and started the first gastroenterology MSc course in the UK.
 Interested in education, Kumar became academic sub-dean at Barts, then accepting the job of Director of Post-Graduate Medical Education.
 She co-founded and co-edited the textbook Clinical Medicine with Clark.
-Clinical Medicine is now a standard work, and is used worldwide: the 9th edition was released in 2017.
+Clinical Medicine is now a standard work and is used worldwide: the 9th edition was released in 2017.

 In 1999, Kumar was appointed a non-executive director of the National Institute of Clinical Excellence, resigning in 2002 following her appointment as Chairman of the Medicines Commission UK.
 In 2006 she became President of the British Medical Association, and in 2010 was appointed President of the Royal Society of Medicine.
 She served as Vice-President of the Royal College of Physicians, and also held the positions of the Director of CPD, and International education.
-She was a trustee of The Medical College of St Bartholomew's Hospital Trust and also of CancerBackup.
+She was a trustee of The Medical College of St Bartholomew's Hospital Trust and of CancerBackup.

-Kumar is also a trustee of the British Youth Opera and healthcare funder Barts Charity, and the BMA Foundation for Medical Research.
+Kumar is a trustee of the British Youth Opera and healthcare funder Barts Charity, and the BMA Foundation for Medical Research.